-Biologists have recently been examining the idea of species suicide (Parvinen 2005; Gyllenberg, Parvinen, Dieckmann 2001), demonstrating that a specific trait that is maladaptive could destroy a species.
+Biologists have recently been examining the idea of species suicide (Parvinen 2005; Gyllenberg, Parvinen, and Dieckmann 2001), demonstrating that a specific trait that is maladaptive could destroy a species.
 A trait leading to abnormal violence could allow an individual to amass resources and destroy its competition in the process, in ways that would also destroy the whole species.
 One might analogize this to a cancer cell that destroys its host body or a virus that destroys all of its hosts.
 Though biologists do not make the analogy to culture, one might suggest that a particularly violent cultural trait that promotes competition over trust and competition or one that quickly absorbs resources could seem successful in the short term but would lead to the culture's 'suicide'.
-Moreover, the species and eco-system would benefit if this trait quickly disappeared before it destroyed the eco-system.
-This result goes much farther than a simple 'cycling' of populations, rising and falling in competition with other species (Hardin 1993; Rankin, Bargum, Kokko 2007).
+Moreover, the species and eco-system.
+This result goes much further than a simple 'cycling' of populations, rising and falling in competition with other species (Hardin 1993; Rankin, Bargum, and Kokko 2007).